tri-bui/stonks/README.md

 # Dip Dive

 This project will take a deep dive into stock market dips and corrections.
-A market decline of over 10% is considered a correction and a decline of over 20% is considered a bear market. [[3](https://www.schwab.com/resource-center/insights/content/market-correction-what-does-it-mean)] The goal is to gain a better understanding of market corrections so that we are better-equipped, if not prepared, for any future corrections.
+A market decline of over 10% is considered a correction and a decline of over 20% is considered a bear market [[3](https://www.schwab.com/resource-center/insights/content/market-correction-what-does-it-mean)].
+The goal is to gain a better understanding of market corrections so that we are better-equipped, if not prepared, for any future corrections.
 In this analysis, I will attempt to answer the following questions:

 1. How often do corrections occur?
 2. How long do they usually last?